 - Teen pregnancy fell by 26% and early entry into marriage/cohabitation fell by 58%

 - Girls reporting sex against their will dropped from 14% to almost half

 It looks to me that putting money into a programme like this is a darn good investment for girls during the critical transition from childhood to adulthood”

 – Marcus Goldstein, The World Bank Development Impact Blog, 2012

 We will develop and scale an even stronger ELA model with the knowledge we have gained.
-Our approach adapts itself to the local context, we will emphasize: life skills development, reduction in early pregnancy, and livelihoods/skills development.
+We will focus on life skills development, reduction in early pregnancy, and livelihoods/skills development.
 Our target will expand to adolescent boys who are brothers, partners, and neighbors of our ELA members.
 We understand that change cannot be possible if only girls are empowered.

 YOUR SUPPORT helps thousands of adolescents find their voice.
 They become more confident, financially independent, better informed, and surrounded by a network of peers to help in times of need.